cfriedt/pipeline-commander/README.md

                         Numerical Project ID (under Settings->General Project
                         Settings in GitLab
   -p PRIVATE_TOKEN, --private-token PRIVATE_TOKEN
-                        An private or personal token authorised to query pipeline status.
+                        A private or personal token authorized to query pipeline status.
 See
                         https://docs.gitlab.com/ee/api/README.html#private-
                         tokens.
 By default, this value is initialized with